Cosmetic Surgery Claims

 - Laser skin resurfacing

-We have successfully handled claims on behalf of people who have suffered injuries and harm due to cosmetic surgery negligence.
-Some claimants aim to recover the costs of further surgery to rectify errors caused by medical negligence, and our solicitors can offer advice on how to obtain compensation for this too.
+The solicitors we work in partnership with have successfully handled claims on behalf of people who have suffered injuries and harm due to cosmetic surgery negligence.
+Some claimants aim to recover the costs of further surgery to rectify errors caused by medical negligence, and your solicitor can offer advice on how to obtain compensation for this too.

 - Errors which result in muscle, tissue or nerve damage